fidotheprince/demo_repo/README.md

   * `git branch` shows what branch you're on
   * `git push origin main` tells git where to merge to

-* How to turn a local project into a git repository
+* How to turn a local project into a remote git repository
   ---
   * `git init` initializes a local directory as git repository
     * run command within project folder
   * Create a new empty repository on GitHub
     * Copy provided HTTPS link for repository
   * Connect local repo with remote repository
+    * Run the following command within your projects directory
-    `git remote add origin httpslink@.com:goeshere`
+    * `git remote add origin httpslink@.com:goeshere`